spbovarnick/portfolio/README.md

 ## Installation Instructions

+You can visit the launched site at [here](https://spbovarnick.github.io/portfolio/)

 If you'd like to access my files and code on your local machine, please clone this repository and open the files in the editor of your choice.
 You can run the files on your local machine by opening `index.html` using whatever modern browser you like.

 If you are (somehow) without a web browser, you will need to install a web browser before visiting my portfolio.
 I like [Chrome](https://www.google.com/chrome/?brand=CHBD&gclid=CjwKCAiAl9efBhAkEiwA4TorihsA2NcF01Tp-7OCSv9dPwm5DiMiFnu3IrbCEfG1zoQZjQlV-kuGmRoCiysQAvD_BwE&gclsrc=aw.ds).